Omni-RRM: Advancing Omni Reward Modeling via Automatic Rubric-Grounded Preference Synthesis: Experiments

 \subsection{Benchmarks and Metrics}

-We evaluate Omni-RRM on a diverse suite of preference benchmarks spanning three modalities.
-For all benchmarks, our primary metric is \textbf{Preference Accuracy}, which measures the model's alignment with ground-truth human judgments.
+We evaluate Omni-RRM on preference benchmarks spanning image, video, and audio.
+Our primary metric is Preference Accuracy (\%), i.e., the fraction of test pairs where the predicted winner $\hat{\ell}\in\{A,B\}$ matches the benchmark's ground-truth preference under its official protocol.

-\textbf{Image:} For image evaluation, we use two standard benchmarks. \textbf{VL-RewardBench}~\citep{Li2025vlreward} assesses reasoning depth, and we report performance on its official reasoning accuracy metric. \textbf{Multi-modal RewardBench}~\citep{yasunaga2025multimodal} is a comprehensive benchmark with rigorous human annotations; we report results on its primary Preference metric.

-\textbf{Video:} To evaluate video understanding, we adapt the \textbf{ShareGPT-Video DPO} dataset~\citep{zhang2024direct}.
-We construct a preference benchmark by selecting pairs of human-rated responses with a significant score difference, ensuring clear ground-truth labels.

-\textbf{Audio:} For audio, we create a synthetic benchmark named \textbf{Audio-HH-RLHF}.
-We convert the text prompts from the well-established \textit{HH-RLHF} corpus~\citep{bai2022helpful_harmless} into speech using a TTS engine, while preserving the original human-vetted preference labels as ground truth.
-We acknowledge the limitations of this synthetic approach, as it lacks real-world recording noise, speaker variation, and prosody artifacts.
-And currently, we have not identified a suitable benchmark for real audio preferences.Experiments on authentic audio data remain a key direction for future work.